 What does IaaS mean?

-Exoscale buys huge machines to run services on.
-These have dozens of terabytes of hard drives, hundreds of GB’s of RAM, and so on.
-These machines are too large for the average consumer to use, so Exoscale uses a technology called virtualization to create multiple virtual machines (instances).
+Exoscale buys giant machines to run services on.
+These have dozens of terabytes of hard drives, hundreds of gigabytes of RAM, and so on.
+Unfortunately, these machines are too large for the average consumer, so Exoscale uses virtualization technology to create multiple virtual machines, known as instances.

-The customer can use the Exoscale dashboard to create such a machine at the click of a button, and the Exoscale system will provide it and install the operating system within a couple of seconds.
+The customer can use the Exoscale Portal to create such a machine at the click on of a button, and the Exoscale system will provide it and install the operating system within a couple of seconds.

-SaaS means that not even a developer is needed, the software is running by the cloud provider, and an end-user can just simply start to use it.
+SaaS means that not even a developer is needed, the software is running by the cloud provider, and an end user can simply start to use it.
 Notable examples are Dropbox, Google Docs, etc.

 Who uses IaaS?

 Building a data center is quite cost-intensive, so only big companies can afford to build one.
-Smaller companies or companies that do not want to deal with building a data center usually rent a space for their machines in an existing data center.
+Smaller companies or companies that do not want to build a data center typically rent a space for their machines in an existing data center.

 However, these machines are not your average, run-of-the-mill machines you might buy as laptops or desktop PCs.
 They run the same operating system, but the hardware is different.
 These are called servers.
 Usually, they are built with a dual power supply unit that can be replaced without shutting down the server.
 They also include hot-swappable disks to replace disks while the machine is running.
 Some servers even have hot-swappable cooling fans.

 Also, nowadays, demands are more dynamic and don’t allow us to wait a couple of months for a server order to complete.
 Think Black Friday: suddenly, a webshop may get ten or even a hundred times its regular load.
-From a business perspective, it does not make sense to keep 100 servers in the data center for just a few days of high traffic.
+From a business perspective, keeping 100 servers in the data center for just a few days of high traffic does not make sense.
 Instead, these companies can avail themselves of an IaaS provider to rent servers for these days.
 Exoscale charges on a per-minute basis for running servers, so the company renting these servers can save significant amounts of money.

-It is also worth noting that very few companies can plan for 3-5 years, which is the average time a server is operating due to the cost.
-IaaS may make more sense here too.
+It is also worth noting that very few companies can plan for 3-5 years, which is the average time a server operates due to the cost.
+So IaaS may make more sense here, too.